 - CREATE Program Manager for the Illinois Department of Transportation Office of Intermodal Project Implementation, Bureau of Rail.
-Funding for the management of the CREATE Program for IDOT OIPI includes \$18 million through the Rebuild Illinois program.
-Phase I, II, Ill and long-term maintenance oversight services are required for the CREATE program in Illinois.
+Funding for the management of the CREATE Program for IDOT OIPI includes \$18 million through the Rebuild Illinois Program.
+Phase I, II, III and long-term maintenance oversight services are required for the CREATE Program in Illinois.
 The Consultant Program Manager will manage various projects, which are under contract with other consulting engineering firms. - CREATE Project GS9 Archer Avenue and BRC Grade Separation.
-This project will improve air quality by reducing vehicle idling, reducing road congestion and improving safety for all road users.
+This project will improve air quality by reducing vehicle idling, reduce road congestion and improve safety for all road users.
 The grade crossing separation will eliminate delay to more than 2,700 vehicles daily, alleviating nearly 59,600 annual motorist hours of delay.
 It will also eliminate the potential for collisions between vehicles and trains.
 Funding for this project includes \$32 million through the Rebuild Illinois program. - CREATE Project WA1 Ogden Junction.
 These enhancements improve visibility and provide for electronic switch and signal requests that will enable trains to be managed by a single UP dispatcher who will oversee all operations within the project limits.
 Verbal hand-offs of trains between railroads will thus be eliminated.
 The new signalization and alignment of track will allow speeds to be increased from restricted speed to 25 mph.
 Funding for this project includes \$50 million through the Rebuild Illinois program. - CREATE Projects Considered for Rebuild Illinois Funding.
 The CREATE program has various considerations for projects in need of funding through the Rebuild Illinois Program.
 Final determination of projects is dependent upon the availability of federal grant opportunities and selecting projects best suited for those opportunities.
 Funding for these projects will include \$300 million through the Rebuild Illinois program. - Chicago to Quad Cities Intercity Passenger Rail Expansion.
 The Chicago to Quad Cities project aims to restore intercity passenger rail service in the Quad Cities and is a key element for improving connectivity between major Midwest cities.
 The BNSF portion of the project (Chicago to Wyanet) is complete, and the Iowa interstate portion of the project (Wyanet to Moline) is currently in preliminary engineering design.
-Funding for the project includes a FRA grant of \$177 million, \$45 million through Illinois Jobs Now! and additional funding through the Rebuild Illinois program of \$225 million.

-- Chicago to Rockford Intercity Passenger Rail Expansion.
-The Chicago to Rockford Intercity Passenger Rail Expansion project aims to restore intercity passenger rail service from Chicago to Rockford.
-This passenger rail service, anticipated to commence in 2027, will use Metra as the operator along Union Pacific trackage.
+Funding for the project includes an FRA grant of \$177 million, \$45 million through Illinois Jobs Now! and additional funding through the Rebuild Illinois program of \$225 million. - Chicago to Rockford Intercity Passenger Rail Expansion.
+The Chicago to Rockford Intercity Passenger Rail Expansion project aims to restore intercity passenger rail service from Chicago to Rockford by utilizing Metra and UP trackage.
 Improvements include upgrading tracks, capacity improvements, a layover facility, a UP/Metra connection, bridge improvements and new stations.
 Funding for this project includes \$275 million through the Rebuild Illinois program. - Chicago to Carbondale Intercity Passenger Rail Improvements.
 The state aims to improve the performance of the existing intercity passenger rail Illini/Saluki service between Chicago and Carbondale.
 This project involves collaboration with host railroad CN to develop a list of projects on the corridor that would alleviate existing capacity constraints and improve operation of the service.
 These projects include strategic installation of universal crossovers, siding extensions, and double track construction near Champaign and other locations along the corridor, as well as new potential connections into Chicago Union Station.
-Funding for this project includes \$100 million through the Rebuild Illinois program. - Village of Bedford Park Noise Abatement.
-The Village of Bedford Park Noise Abatement project aims to mitigate noise emanating from the BRC Yard in Bedford Park just south of Midway Airport.
-Funding for this project includes \$98 million through the Rebuild Illinois program to replace yard track components to eliminate and reduce noise at its source.
+Funding for this project includes \$100 million through the Rebuild Illinois program.

+□ Village of Bedford Park Noise Abatement.
+The Village of Bedford Park Noise Abatement project aims to identify and mitigate noise emanating from the BRC Yard in Bedford Park just south of Midway Airport.
+Funding for this project includes \$98 million through the Rebuild Illinois program.